malvela/WindTurbine-IceDetection/README.md

 ## Cite as:

-If you are using this software in your academic work please cite it as Alvela Nieto M.T., Gelbhardt H. (2022): Detecting ice on wind turbine rotor blades: Towards deep transfer learning for image data.
+If you are using this software in your academic work please cite it as Alvela Nieto, M.T., Gelbhardt, H., Ohlendorf, JH., Thoben, KD.
+(2023).
+Detecting Ice on Wind Turbine Rotor Blades: Towards Deep Transfer Learning for Image Data.
+In: Advances in System-Integrated Intelligence.
+SYSINT 2022.
+Lecture Notes in Networks and Systems, vol 546.
+Springer, Cham. https://doi.org/10.1007/978-3-031-16281-7_54

 ## License: